 T. Sloane Guy, M.D., MBA Biography

-Dr. T. Sloane Guy, M.D., MBA is currently Professor of Surgery at Sidney Kimmel Medical College at Thomas Jefferson University Hospital & Director of Minimally Invasive & Robotic Cardiac Surgery.
-He comes to Jefferson having served as Director of Robotic Cardiac Surgery at Weill Cornell Medicine/NewYork-Presbyterian Hospital in New York.
+Dr. T. Sloane Guy, M.D., MBA is currently Director of Minimally Invasive & Robotic Cardiac Surgery at the Georgia Heart Institute with Northeast Georgia Physician Group.
+He practices at Northeast Georgia Medical Center in Gainesville, Georgia north of Atlanta.
+Prior to this he was Professor of Surgery at Sidney Kimmel Medical College at Thomas Jefferson University Hospital & Clinical Director of Cardiac Surgery, and Vice Chief, Cardiac Surgery Division.
 Dr. Guy has a broad range of surgical capabilities but is very experienced and nationally renowned as a leader in robotic mitral valve repair and other robotic cardiac surgical procedures.

 He grew up in North Carolina and attended college at Wake Forest University on an Army ROTC scholarship.
 He was a varsity football player and graduated Magna Cum Laude with honors and a Distinguished Military Graduate.
 Dr. Guy earned both an MBA in Healthcare Administration from the Wharton School of Business and his M.D. from the University of Pennsylvania School of Medicine.
 At Walter Reed Army Medical Center, Dr. Guy completed his general surgery internship before serving as a general medical doctor and commander of U.S. Army family practice clinic, Kaiserslautern Health Clinic, in Germany for 2 years.
 From there he returned to Penn where he completed his general surgery residency and cardiothoracic surgery research and clinical fellowships.
 He was extremely well-trained at Penn in adult cardiac surgery, valve repair and replacement, complex aortic surgery, heart failure surgery, heart & lung transplantation, robotics, and minimally invasive surgery, finishing formal training in 2004.
 He then returned to active duty Army service as a staff cardiothoracic surgeon at Walter Reed Army Hospital for two years.
 Dr. Guy then got a unique assignment to the San Francisco Veterans Affairs Medical Center as part of a DOD/VA cardiac surgeon sharing arrangement.
 There Dr. Guy also served as a faculty member at the University of California, San Francisco.